AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 # Box connector {#boxconnector}

 Using the BOX connector, you can integrate Learning Manager with arbitrary external systems to automate data synchronization.
-It is expected that external systems can export data in a CSV format and place it in the appropriate folder of the Learning Manager Box account.&nbsp;Box connector capabilities are as follows:&nbsp;
+It is expected that external systems can export data in a CSV format and place it in the appropriate folder of the Learning Manager Box account.
+Box connector capabilities are as follows:

-You can also use the FTP connector for data migration, user&nbsp; import &nbsp;and data export.
+You can also use the FTP connector for data migration, user  import  and data export.
 For more information, [Learning Manager FTP connector.](third-party-connectors.md#main-pars_header_1427405935)

 ## Data Import {#DataImport-1}

 User import process allows Learning Manager Administrator to fetch employee details from the Learning Manager Box service and import them into Learning Manager automatically.
 Using this feature, you can integrate multiple systems by placing the CSV generated by those systems in the appropriate folders of the Box accounts.
 Learning Manager picks up the CSV files, merges them, and imports the data according to the schedule.
-Refer to Scheduling feature for more information.&nbsp;
+Refer to Scheduling feature for more information.

 **Map attributes**